Multivalue AD attributes are not displayed in email signatures

 This problem affects users in hybrid environments in which local AD attributes are synced to Office 365 via Azure AD Connect.

-If you are having this problem, we recommend that you use only single-value AD attributes as placeholders in your email signatures.
+If you are having this problem, we recommend that you use only single-value AD attributes as placeholders in your email signatures (learn how to check if an attribute is a single-value one) or check out this workaround that uses our User attributes manager.

 To check if an Active Directory attribute is single-valued or multivalued, you need to: